dbrizard/elwaspatid/README.md

 # ELastic WAve SPAce-TIme Diagrams

-ELWA-SPATID is a Python module for the computation of space-time diagrams for the propagation of elastic waves in 1D rods.
+`elwaspatid` is a Python module for the computation of space-time diagrams for the propagation of elastic waves in 1D rods.
 The rods can have impedance variations along the propagation axis, and it is possible to consider several rods in contact.